matheusfrancisco/playground.drafts/README.md

 # My Roadmap to self improvement

 This is my roadmap to self improvment, I will  improve these topics more next year.

-I will try to document all my micro and macro advances in my blog [matheusfrancisco](matheusfranciso.com.br).
+I will try to document all in my blog [matheusfrancisco](matheusfranciso.com.br).

 ## Subjects